 So how do you know which team is most likely to win, on down to the team that’s least likely to win?
 The short answer: we’ll just tell you!
-We provide this info to our free email list (join the email list here).
+We provide this info to our Premium Members.
 Here’s what one week’s picks looked like from a previous year:

 How do we come up with these numbers?
 Well there are plenty of sites that will run simulations and crunch numbers, but what we use currently are the Las Vegas betting lines.
 More specifically, we use the Moneyline bets, in which the oddsmakers tell you how much money they will pay out if the team you’re betting on wins.
 The more likely to win, the less they will pay out.
 Using these numbers, we can come up with a “Win Probability” that basically says what percent chance a team has of winning.